-Part (\ref{p:col-nece}) of Theorem \ref{thm:collar} is still proved in the same way, even independent of the choice of $n_0\ge 1$.
-For part (\ref{p:col-suff}), we choose $n_0$ sufficiently large that, under a fixed metric and a measure on some chart neighborhood of $M$.
+Part (\ref{p:col-nece}) of Theorem \ref{thm:collar} is still proved in the same way, even independently of the choice of $n_0\ge 1$.
+For part (\ref{p:col-suff}), we choose $n_0$ sufficiently large, under a fixed metric and a measure on some chart neighborhood of $M$.
 We will require that for each fixed $w':=(v_1,\ldots,v_{n_0})\in\Lambda^{n_0}$, each open set in the collection

 is contained in some closure--disjoint collection of open balls